-The student has the right to file a grievance if he/she feels he/she has not been treated fairly.
+The student has the right to file a grievance if they feel they have not been treated fairly.
 It is important that all students feel that they have been fairly treated and given every opportunity to discuss his/her problems in the program.
+Retaliation will not occur due to filing of a complaint.

-If a student wishes to file a complaint or grievance against a Site Director, Preceptor, staff member, or the content or process of an experience, the following steps should be taken:
+If a student wishes to file a complaint or grievance against a site director, preceptor, staff member, or the content or process of an experience, the following steps should be taken:

-- 1. The student must first speak with the Preceptor to discuss the reasons for the complaint or grievance.
-The Preceptor must review the matter with the student and discuss the next step to be taken. - 2.
+1. The student should first speak with the site director and preceptor to discuss the reasons for the complaint or grievance.
+The preceptor must review the matter

+- with the student and discuss the next step to be taken.
+If the grievance is against the preceptor, then the matter may be brought to the site director and/or program director. - 2.
 If the grievance is not resolved in step 1, the student may appeal to the Site Director.
 The Site Director may confer with the Preceptor to discuss and resolve the problem. - 3.
-If these discussions are not adequate to resolve the matter then the student should meet with the Program Director.
+If these discussions are not adequate to resolve the matter, then the student should meet with the Program Director.
 This should be done in a timely manner. - 4.
 The Program Director will then discuss the situation with the student, the Site Director and Preceptor. - 5.
 If a resolution cannot be made, the student will either be asked to change site and preceptor locations if the grievance against the preceptor or site is not conducive to learning OR they will be asked to leave the program if the student is at fault and cannot work within the guidelines of the program.
-A grievance form will be completed documenting the resolution, if any, and kept in the student's file.
+A grievance form will be completed documenting the resolution, if any, and kept in the student's file. - 6.
+Retaliation will not occur due to filing of a complaint.

 The Accreditation Council for Education in Nutrition and Dietetics (ACEND) will review complaints that relate to a program's compliance with the accreditation standards.
 ACEND is interested in the sustained quality and continued improvement of dietetics education programs but does not intervene on behalf of individuals or act as a court of appeal for individuals in matters of admission, appointment, promotion, or dismissal of faculty, staff, or interns.
-A copy of the accreditation standards and/or ACEND's policy and procedure for submission of complaints may be obtained by contacting the Education and Accreditation staff at the Academy of Nutrition and Dietetics (formerly the American Dietetic Association) at 120 S. Riverside Plaza, Suite 2000, Chicago, Illinois 60606 or by calling 1-800-877-1600, extension 4872.
+A copy of the accreditation standards and/or ACEND's policy and procedure for submission of complaints may be obtained by contacting the Education and Accreditation staff at the Academy of Nutrition and Dietetics (formerly the American Dietetic Association) at 120 S. Riverside Plaza, Suite 2190, Chicago, Illinois 60606 or by calling 1-800-877-1600, extension 4872.
 Written complaints should be mailed to the Chair, Accreditation Council for Education in Nutrition and Dietetics at the above address.